-Can my New Back Painted Glass Backsplash be any Color I want?
+Can my New Back Painted Glass Backsplash be any Custom Color I want?

-Glass Paint Technology takes great pride in our state of the art color match technology.
+Glass Paint Technology takes great pride in our state of the art color matching technology.
 We can match to any National Brand paint manufacturer, Pantone Color System and physical samples you may have.

 You have addition color coating options to choose from:

 An unlimited range of colors are available using the GPT Color Matching System.